fdeloche/fmaskedCAP-model/documents/draft_project.md

-(exponential dependency, more visible on this figure for click : )
+(exponential dependency on distance steps, more visible on this figure for click : )